 Don't Forget: The P/E Does Not Account For Debt or Bank Deposits

 The 'Price' in P/E reflects the market capitalization of the company.
 In other words, it does not consider any debt or cash that the company may have on the balance sheet.
 Hypothetically, a company could reduce its future P/E ratio by spending its cash (or taking on debt) to achieve higher earnings.

 While growth expenditure doesn't always pay off, the point is that it is a good option to have; but one that the P/E ratio ignores.

 How Does Adelaide Brighton's Debt Impact Its P/E Ratio?

-Adelaide Brighton's net debt equates to 28% of its market capitalization.
-While that's enough to warrant consideration, it doesn't really concern us.
+Adelaide Brighton's net debt equates to 32% of its market capitalization.
+While it's worth keeping this in mind, it isn't a worry.

 The Bottom Line On Adelaide Brighton's P/E Ratio

-Adelaide Brighton's P/E is 29.6 which is above average (13.9) in its market.
-With a bit of debt, but a lack of recent growth, it's safe to say the market is expecting improved profit performance from the company, in the next few years.
-Given Adelaide Brighton's P/E ratio has declined from 44.6 to 29.6 in the last month, we know for sure that the market is significantly less confident about the business today, than it was back then.
+Adelaide Brighton trades on a P/E ratio of 28.4, which is above its market average of 13.4.
+With modest debt but no EPS growth in the last year, it's fair to say the P/E implies some optimism about future earnings, from the market.
+Given Adelaide Brighton's P/E ratio has declined from 41.0 to 28.4 in the last month, we know for sure that the market is significantly less confident about the business today, than it was back then.
 For those who don't like to trade against momentum, that could be a warning sign, but a contrarian investor might want to take a closer look.